Post Weld Heat Treatment (PWHT) Process, Enhancing Its Strength and Durability

 Applications: Commonly used in automotive sectors for case hardening gears, shafts, and fasteners and other durable in heavy machinery industries.

-B) Pit Type High-Temperature Furnace
+D) Pit Type Furnace

-Pit furnaces are vertically oriented and designed to treat large components such as long shafts and gears.
+Pit type furnaces are vertically oriented and designed to treat large components such as long shafts and gears.
 These Case Hardening furnaces offer excellent atmosphere and temperature control, making them ideal for carburizing, nitriding, and carbonitriding processes.

 Features: